- Why the shift from Native Mobile App Development?

 - With Flutter, faster code writing is possible and it is also helpful to developers in faster experimentation, fixing bugs and, adding features.

 - Even though Flutter has full support from Google and there are even numerous useful libraries with ready-to-implement functionalities, it still is not that rich when it comes to native development.

-- This framework is yet is beta and the stable version is yet-to-be-released.
-At the same time, Flutter is not supported by CI platforms (Continuous Integration), such as Jenkins or Travis.
+- Flutter is not supported by CI platforms (Continuous Integration), such as Jenkins or Travis.
 This is the reason that the development team would require using and keeping custom content for app testing, automatic building, and deployment.

 Next, let’s comes to React Native.

-- React Native offers high-quality mobile User-interface (UI).
+- React Native app development services offers high-quality mobile User-interface (UI).

 - It offers access to the native functionalities such as an accelerometer, camera, and a lot more.